 After everyone had left after the wake I was outside in my parent’s yard and pollen from a tree I had never noticed before and never remembered having pollen starting falling and blowing around like snow.
 The pollen was just the shape and size of little feathers from the wings of cherubs.
 It blew around me like a scene from a Christmas movie and I was very peaceful at that moment.
 Maybe it wasn’t pollen.
 Maybe it was Shane letting us know he had reached heaven and was now with the other cherubs.

 His headstone has pictures of Elmo, Big Bird, a truck (he loved his dad’s truck), and one of the logos I had drawn for CHERUBS web site- a cherub wearing suspenders and glasses (one I had created to look like Shane).
 How do you fit an entire, even though short, life on a stone?
-We wrote a few words about Shane on it, his name, the dates, and also carved on the stone is “Psalms 18:10”- He flew upon the wings of cherubs, yeah he did fly like the wind.
+We wrote a few words about Shane on it, his name, the dates, and also carved on the stone is “Psalms 18:10”

 We had a memorial service in NC the following week and more members of CHERUBS came, including Susie and Jim from SC and our dear, dear friend, Rhonda, who was with us in the very beginning when our sons were hospital roommates so many years ago.
 One of our members, Beth, had even come to visit Shane when he was in the hospital.
 I don’t believe there could ever be a better group of people like we have in CHERUBS.